 |Corporate Ethics Officer||Intelligence Officer/Analyst||Policy Analyst||Insurance Agent/Investigator|

 With prior approval, students may earn academic credit for internships in governmental agencies and other public institutions, where they will receive hands-on training in law-related fields.
-Up to 3 School of Government and Public Policy (SGPP) law-related Internship units (300-level) and 3 Legal Internship units (400-level) may be used to fulfill Law elective requirements.
+Up to six units of law-related internship units may be used to fulfill Law elective requirements.

 - Pima County Attorney’s Office

 - U.S. Marshal’s Office